 Thus today’s operating environment demands a systematic and more integrated risk management approach.

-Risk by default has tow components; uncertainty and exposure.
+Risk by default has two components; uncertainty and exposure.
 If both are not present, there is no risk.
-Definition of risk as per guidelines on risk management issued by State Bank of Pakistan is, “Financial risk in a banking organisation is a possibility that the outcome of an action or event could bring up adverse impacts.
+The definition of risk in the context of financial services has been explained as, “Financial risk in a banking organisation is a possibility that the outcome of an action or event could bring up adverse impacts.
 Such outcomes could either result in a direct loss of earnings/capital or may result in the imposition of constraints on a bank’s ability to meet its business objectives.
 Such constraints pose a risk as these could hinder a bank’s ability to conduct its ongoing business or to take benefit of opportunities to enhance its business.”

 Types of risks: